County Lines

 All works must be your own, original creations.

-NO AI-generated prose, poetry, or art will be considered.
+No AI-generated prose, poetry, or art will be considered.

 Work may not contain erotica, violence, hate, political editorial, or excessive profanity.